you've strategically hit upon the logo & icon portfolio and blog of UK logo designer Graham Smith — the original Logo Smith since '86.

 Interestingly there is a unofficial version of the Arabic FedEx logo on Behance and Deviant Art (above).
 As far as I can tell is a reimagined idea of how it should look like according to this particular designer.

-The important distinction is that the original version has the infamous arrow located entirely in the red type, as it indeed should be?
 The concept version has the arrow sandwiched between the Fedex Pantone Purple 2685 and Pantone Red 186 letters for some reason I can’t fully grasp.

-I ‘m certainly not in a position to make any kind of judgement on this version given my total inability to read Arabic, but I would be interested to know the rational behind the positioning of the negative space arrow.
+I‘m certainly not in a position to make any kind of judgement on this version given my total inability to read Arabic, but I would be interested to know the rational behind the positioning of the negative space arrow.